james1236/pico-foldable/README.md

-# pico-console
+# pico-foldable
-A small console made with a raspberry pi pico, a peizo buzzer, a joystick, a display and some buttons
+A small foldable raspberry pi pico console with a peizo buzzer, a joystick, a display and some buttons

 <br>